chaosleaguewiki/chaosleaguewiki.github.io/docs/chat-commands/twitch.md

 ### `!lava [bits]` { #lava }

 Adds `[bits]` amount of bits to the lava progress bar.
 Once full, a bucket of lava will be released.
 Players killed by the lava will lose half their points.
+`[bits]` needs to be a twitch cheer.

 [Learn more about Lava and Water Bucket](../mechanics/water-and-lava-bucket.md).

 ### `!water [bits]` { #water }

 Adds `[bits]` amount of bits to the water progress bar.
 Once full, a bucket of water will be released.
 It will extinguish existing lava previously spread through the [`!lava` command](#lava).
+`[bits]` needs to be a twitch cheer.

 [Learn more about Lava and Water Bucket](../mechanics/water-and-lava-bucket.md).